TMC asks Amit Shah to take responsibility for woman’s gangrape by BSF men | Law-Order

 TMC asks Amit Shah to take responsibility for woman’s gangrape by BSF men

-The Trinamool Congress on Sunday demanded that Union Home Minister Amit Shah take responsibility for the gangrape of a woman allegedly by two BSF personnel in West Bengals North 24 Parganas district.After visiting the spot where the incident took place along with others, senior TMC leader and minister Dr Shashi Panja also wondered why Shah has been keeping silent over it.An assistant sub-inspector and a constable of the BSF were arrested late on the night of August 26 on the charge of raping the woman near the Bagda border outpost in North 24 Parganas district.
+The Trinamool Congress has demanded that Union Home Minister Amit Shah take responsibility for the gangrape of a woman allegedly by two BSF personnel in West Bengals North 24 Parganas district.After visiting the spot where the incident took place along with others on Sunday, senior TMC leader and minister Dr Shashi Panja also wondered why Shah has remained silent over it.An assistant sub-inspector and a constable of the BSF were arrested late on the night of August 26 on the charge of raping the woman near the Bagda border outpost in North 24 Parganas district.

 - Country: